ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ## Path Bottlenecks and Constraints {#sec-band-constraints}

-Even when the bandwidth requirements for video streams along a path are well understood, additional analysis is required to understand the constraints on bandwidth at various points along the path between media servers and media players.
-Video streams can encounter bottlenecks at many points along a path, whether the bottleneck happens at a node or at a path segment along the path, and these bottlenecks may involve a lack of processing power, buffering capacity, link speed, or any other exhaustible resource.
+Even when the bandwidth requirements for media streams along a path are well understood, additional analysis is required to understand the constraints on bandwidth at various points along the path between media servers and media players.
+Media streams can encounter bottlenecks at many points along a path, whether the bottleneck happens at a node or at a path segment along the path, and these bottlenecks may involve a lack of processing power, buffering capacity, link speed, or any other exhaustible resource.

 Media servers may react to bandwidth constraints using two independent feedback loops: